-Any person bringing a pet to the range must strictly keep the pet under their control.
+Any person bringing a pet to the range must keep the pet under their strict control.
+Pets may not be taken on any part of the pistol or rifle ranges when firing is underway.

 Method of identification

 For safety and security all members must wear their ECSC identity badge while on the range (this is only valid with a current sticker shown).
 This must be worn where it can readily be seen.
 It is the responsibility of all the members to ensure that identity badges are worn.
 If a member fails to wear his identity badge having been requested to do so, he will be denied use of the range and will be asked to leave the range.
 Visitors must wear a visitor badge clearly where it can be seen.